stackinabox/stackinabox.io/README.md

 SSL read: error:00000000:lib(0):func(0):reason(0), errno 60
 ```

-In this case you should download the OPDK VM directly via your browser (preferably using a download manager plugin).
+In this case you should download the OpenStack VM directly via your browser (preferably using a download manager plugin) from [here](https://github.com/stackinabox/devstack/releases/latest/openstack.box) by clicking on the `openstack.box` link.
 Once you have the VirtalBox VM downloaded locally (`.box` file), you can add the VM to your Vagrant setup using a `vagrant box add` command:
 ````
-$ vagrant box add /tmp/Downloads/opdk.box --name stackinabox/opdk
+$ vagrant box add /tmp/Downloads/openstack.box --name stackinabox/openstack
 ==> box: Box file was not detected as metadata.
 Adding it directly...
-==> box: Adding box 'stackinabox/opdk' (v0) for provider:
+==> box: Adding box 'stackinabox/openstack' (v0) for provider:
     box: Unpacking necessary files from: file:///tmp/Downloads/opdk.box ==> box: Successfully added box 'stackinabox/opdk' (v0) for 'virtualbox'!
 ```